DetlevCM/photoguide/README.md

 This work is currently licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. http://creativecommons.org/licenses/by-nc-nd/4.0/

-Please contact me if you would like to use parts of the document.
+Please contact me if you would like to use extracts and/or modify parts of the document to create derivative works.